 "African American" is a classification that serves as a descriptor; it has sociopolitical and self-identification ramifications.
-The U.S. Census Bureau defines African Americans or blacks as persons "having origins in any of the Black racial groups of Africa" [17].
+The U.S. Census Bureau defines African Americans or Black Americans as persons "having origins in any of the Black racial groups of Africa" [17].

-According to the U.S. Census, African Americans number 48.2 million as of 2019 [31].
-The state with the largest African American population, numbering at 3.9 million, is Texas (Tamir, 2021).
+According to the U.S. Census, African Americans number 49.6 million as of 2021 [31].
+The state with the largest African American population, numbering at 3.9 million, is Texas [187].
 By 2060, it is projected they will comprise 17.9% of the U.S. population [31].
-New York had the largest concentration of African Americans in 2019, numbering at 3.8 million [31].
-This group tends to be young; 30% of the African American population in the United States is younger than 18 years of age.
-In 2019, the median age for this group was 35 years (Tamir, 2021).
-In terms of educational attainment, 87.9% of those 25 years of age and older have a high school diploma or have completed college [31].
+In terms of a metropolitan city in the United States, New York City had the largest concentration of African Americans in 2022, numbering at 3.6 million [188].
+This group tends to be young; in 2022, the median age of this population was 32.1 years, compared with a nation median age of 38 years [188].
+In terms of educational attainment, 90.3% of those 25 years of age and older have a high school diploma or have completed college [31].